TGM-HIT/typst-diploma-thesis/src/utils.typ

   // if we get here, there are no more chapters and all chapters were terminated }

+/// *Internal function.* This is intended to be called in a section show rule.
+It returns whether
+/// that section is the first in the current chapter
+///
+/// This function is contextual.
+///
+/// -> bool
 #let is-first-section() = {
   // all previous headings
   let prev = query(selector(heading).before(here(), inclusive: false))